parulmishra/Scrabble/README.md

 ## Description

-_This Mvc application takes a amount in cents from a user and returns possible combinations of cents._
+_This Mvc application takes a word and returns a score based on characters of the word._

 | Behavior  | Input  | Output  |
 |---|---|---|